 3. Admin -> Settings -> Repositories -> 'Activity for logged time' is 'Development' and 'Development' is enabled activity in the project commits are done for

 4. Git repository is refreshed using github_hook plugin, but it is not failure of this plugin as far as I can tell from the code.

-#3 Updated by Lubos Racansky almost 9 years ago
+#3 Updated by Lubos Racansky about 9 years ago

 I have the same issue, using 2.3.3.stable via BitNami and mercurial, default branch.